kubeflow/examples/facial-keypoints-detection-kaggle-competition/Readme.md

 ```
 ## Step 3: Build the Evaluate image

-Next, on your terminal navigate to the pipeline-components/eval/ directory and build the evaluate Docker image using:
+Next, on your docker enviornment go to terminal and navigate to the pipeline-components/eval/ directory and build the evaluate Docker image using:
 ```
 $ cd pipeline-components/eval/
 $ docker build -t <docker_username>/<docker_imagename>:<tag> .